 Coffee mugs aren’t as big as other planters, but they’re great for small succulents.
 We’ve compiled this list of mini succulents to help you pick a plant that won’t outgrow its adorable coffee mug container anytime soon!

 Let’s dive into the mini succulents below!

-Zebra plants usually stay between three and five inches tall, so they’re the perfect succulent for small, delicate teacups!
-We love how distinctive their leaves are—they’re pointy, green, and covered with white dots or bands.
+Zebra plants usually stay between three and five inches tall, making them the perfect succulent for small, delicate teacups!
+We love their distinctive leaves—they’re pointy, green, and covered with white dots or bands.

-Being super cute isn’t the only thing this succulent has going for it!
-It’s easy to care for and can tolerate some shade, so it makes a great houseplant.
+Being super cute isn’t the only thing this succulent has going for!
+It’s easy to care for and can tolerate shade, making it an excellent houseplant.
 To keep it healthy and happy, put it in a spot where it gets bright, indirect sunlight for a few hours a day and water it about once a week.

 2. Crassula Ovata— the ‘Hobbit’ Jade Plant

 With a nickname like ‘Hobbit’, not to be confused with this hobbit, it’s no surprise that this succulent is small!